sedostheatre/sedos.co.uk/input/events/ophelia-thinks-harder-auditions.md

 **When and where are the auditions?**

-Tuesday 13 (7-10pm) and Saturday 17 July 2021 (2-6pm) - 1 Brewers Hall Gardens, Moorgate, EC2V 5BX.
+Tuesday 13 (7-10pm) and Saturday 17 July 2021 (2-6pm) - 1 Brewers' Hall Gardens, Moorgate, EC2V 5BX.

-Recall – invitation only, Tuesday 20 July 2021 (7-10pm) - 1 Brewers Hall Gardens, Moorgate, EC2V 5BX
+Recall – invitation only, Tuesday 20 July 2021 (7-10pm) - 1 Brewers' Hall Gardens, Moorgate, EC2V 5BX

 **How to sign up**